Community Composting Projects

 Want to host a drop-off site?
 To keep it conveneint, it would be ideal to have drop off sites spread around Anchorage.
 So we're looking for more spots.
 Go ahead and make your own 'site' on MakeSoil and reach out if you're interested in getting support to set something up.

-Different ways to compost in Anchorage
+Other ways to compost in Anchorage

 Calling all gardeners!
 Together we're trying to redirect high-quality food waste away from our landfill (where it produces methane, leachate, and costs rate payers $$) and instead turn those organics into compost.
 There's a variety of ways to participate and get involved.
 One or more might be right for you!